Vice-President (Administration) and University Registrar

 Section is a formal grouping of a relatively small number of staff, physical facilities and equipment, which is responsible for the performance of a discrete set of activities.
 Sections are normally part of a department.
 However, a number of sections within the University are classified as 'independent sections' and have similar responsibilities to a department, but on a smaller scale.

-Institutes and centres contribute to the University's research agenda and capacity as defined in the Research structures policy (D/1.2).
+Centres contribute to the University's research agenda and capacity as defined in the Research structures policy (D/1.2).

 Organisational chart is the graphical depiction of QUT's Organisational Structure, including reporting lines and organisational hierarchies and accountabilities.